BitxorCorp/BitxorCore/README.md

 At the time of writing, the main public network has not been launched.
 Follow the latest updates about the public launch on the [Forum](https://forum.bitxor.org).

-### Private Test Network

-With Bitxor, businesses can launch and extend private networks by developing custom plugins and extensions at the protocol level.
-The package [Service Bootstrap] contains the necessary setup scripts to deploy a network for testing and development purposes with just one command.

-To run a private testnet, follow [this guide](https://docs.bitxor.org/guides/network/creating-a-private-testnet.html).

 ## Contributing

 Before contributing please [read this](CONTRIBUTING.md).